 Matriculated students should arrange to have official transcripts of academic records sent to the Office of Student Services.
-Transcripts must be mailed directly from the institution in which the student was enrolled and cannot be considered official unless they arrive in the Office of Student Services unopened.
+(See Matriculation on page 21.)
+Official transcripts must be mailed directly from the institution in which the student was enrolled.
+Transcripts cannot be considered official unless they arrive in the Office of Student Services unopened.

-Admission to designated instructional programs, as identified by the college, is conditional until complete official transcripts have been received from institutions attended previously.
+Admission to designated instructional programs, as identified by the college, is conditional until complete official transcripts have been received from institution(s) previously attended

-All applicants may be required to demonstrate by means of examinations that they are qualified to undertake work at college level.
+All applicants may be required to demonstrate, by means of examinations, that they are qualified to undertake work at the college level.